tudelft3d/val3dity/demo_lib/readme.md

   - [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file)
   - [OFF](https://en.wikipedia.org/wiki/OFF_(file_format))
   - [IndoorGML](http://indoorgml.net/)
+  - arrays of points and faces (also with holes/inner-rings)

-It is also possible to use arrays of vertices and faces, basically the same structure as an OFF file (0-indexed vertices).
+To use arrays of vertices and faces (basically the same structure as an OFF file (0-indexed vertices)), see that example:

 ```cpp
   //-- add 8 corners of a cube